 This article will help you protect your Bitcoin purchased through Swan by educating you about the most common ways to lose your Bitcoin.
 Unlike traditional banking transactions, Bitcoin transactions are irreversible.
 Thus, attackers often target Bitcoin beginners because there is little recourse once funds are transferred.
 But with a few simple steps, you should be able to protect yourself from the most common ways of losing your Bitcoin!

 1.)
 Never, ever, EVER reuse passwords across sites.
 If you reuse passwords and one site leaks your password, then an attacker can sign into all of your online accounts and try to steal your funds from bank accounts or exchange accounts.

 2.)
 Do not send Bitcoin to people you don't know personally, even if you've formed a long relationship with someone online.
 Do not send Bitcoin to people who promise either high returns or that they will send you more Bitcoin back.
-Question every website that promises any return on Bitcoin, and ask a trusted friend for a second opinion or ask us.
+Question every website that promises any return on Bitcoin, and ask a trusted friend for a second opinion or ask our customer support team.

 3.)
 Protect yourself from malware by using a trusted, free malware scanner like Malwarebytes.
 Otherwise, DO NOT download other software you don't recognize, especially not TeamViewer or Ultraviewer.
 Never download software or open links sent to you via email or any messaging service.

 5.)
 Once you have withdrawn Bitcoin to your own wallet, make sure to write down two copies of your private keys.
 Keep these copies in two physically separate, safe locations.
 Never type your private keys into any internet-connected device.
 Never point a camera at your private keys.
 Do not share your private keys 24-word seed phrase with anyone except your trusted heirs.